 Information Science and Applications

 The “Information Science and Applications” curriculum provides students with a complete overview of Computer Science as a field of study and focuses on the application of Computer Science to practical issues.

-The “Multimedia Computing and Interaction” curriculum provides students with knowledge on the fundamental methodologies and techniques required for processing and interacting with multimedia content (i.e. graphics, text, audio and video material).
+The “Multimedia Computing and Interaction” curriculum provides students with knowledge of the fundamental methodologies and techniques required for processing and interacting with multimedia content (i.e. graphics, text, audio and video material).
 Students are trained as specialists and professionals that are able to design, develop and maintain multimedia systems and software.

 Computer networks and security are at the core of today's Internet world.
 This curriculum provides students with the technological background necessary to design and manage systems, networking, cryptography and security.
-It also prepares professionals in emerging fields such as design, development and management of smart city systems and applications, developers of Future Internet and cloud computing systems, experts of computer and cyber security, and application and service developers.
+It also prepares professionals in emerging fields such as design, development and management of smart city systems and applications, developers of Future Internet and cloud computing systems, experts of computer and cybersecurity, and application and service developers.